Prime Minister highlights five agendas in bilateral meeting with Jokowi - ExBulletin

 Prime Minister highlights five agendas in bilateral meeting with Jokowi

-LABUAN BAJO (Indonesia), May 9 Prime Minister Datuk Seri Anwar Ibrahim highlighted five agendas during his bilateral meeting with Indonesian President Joko Widodo, which included aspects of official visits, annual discussions and border talks.
+LABUAN BAJO, Indonesia: Prime Minister Datuk Seri Anwar Ibrahim highlighted five agendas during his bilateral meeting with Indonesian President Joko Widodo, which included aspects of official visits, annual talks and border talks.

-The Prime Minister is here for the 2-day 42nd ASEAN Summit in West Manggarai, Flores, East Nusa Tenggara Province, which started today and will be divided into a plenary session and a retreat session.
+The Prime Minister is here for the two-day 42nd ASEAN Summit in West Manggarai, Flores, East Nusa Tenggara Province, which started on Tuesday May 10 and will be divided into a plenary session and a retreat session.

-Anwar has reiterated an invitation for Joko Widodo or popularly known as Jokowi to officially visit Malaysia in the month of June 2023 and the proposed dates are June 19-20 or June 22-23.
+Anwar reiterated an invitation for Joko Widodo, or popularly known as Jokowi, to officially visit Malaysia in the month of June 2023 and the proposed dates are June 19-20 or June 22-23.

-Jokowi’s visit would in turn be Anwars’ official visit to Indonesia on January 8-9.
+Jokowi’s visit would be to reciprocate Anwar’s official visit to Indonesia on January 8-9.

-During the meeting in West Manggarai, Anwar also said that Malaysia is ready to support the initiative to organize the 17th Bilateral Joint Commission Cooperation – JCBC) and the 14th Annual Consultation – AC) which will be hosted by the Indonesia to strengthen bilateral relations.
+During the meeting in West Manggarai, Anwar also said that Malaysia is ready to support the initiative to organize the 17th Joint Bilateral Cooperation Commission (JCBC) and 14th Annual Consultation (AC) which will be hosted by Indonesia. to strengthen bilateral relations.

 Both agreements have been finalized and ready for signing.

-Addressing the subject of maritime boundaries, Anwar said Malaysia is ready for the Maritime Boundary Delimitation Treaty for the Strait of Melaka and the Maritime Boundary Delimitation Treaty for the Sulawesi Sea, including the issue of “ extent of the territorial sea” at the 40th Technical Meeting on Delimitation of Maritime Boundaries scheduled to take place this year.
+Addressing the topic of maritime boundaries, Anwar said that Malaysia is ready for the Maritime Boundary Delimitation Treaty for the Strait of Melaka and the Maritime Boundary Delimitation Treaty for the Sulawesi Sea, including the issue of ” the total extent of the territorial sea” during the “40th Technical Meeting”. on the Delimitation of Maritime Boundaries” which should be held this year.

-For the land boundary demarcation, Malaysia is also ready to sign both the Memorandum of Understanding (MoU) involving Pulau Sebatik and Sinapad-Sesai in the Sabah-North Kalimantan sector via a 2024 package after the completion of the works demarcation and documentation on the sites concerned. .
+For the land border demarcation, Malaysia is also ready to sign both the MoU involving Pulau Sebatik and Sinapad-Sesai in the Sabah-North Kalimantan sector via a 2024 package after completion of the demarcation works and documentation on the sites concerned.

-During the 30-minute meeting, Anwar stressed that both countries must adhere to the implementation of common guidelines (MoU) to ensure the safety and well-being of fishermen, which has always become an issue in the world.
-Melaka Strait.
+During the 30-minute meeting, Anwar stressed that the two countries must adhere to the implementation of the common guidelines to ensure the safety and well-being of fishermen, which has always become an issue in the Melaka Strait. .

 The issue is contained in the Memorandum of Understanding (Compliance with Common Guidelines for the Treatment of Fishermen by Maritime Law Enforcement Agencies in Indonesia and Malaysia) which was signed on January 27, 2012.
 Bernama